Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 10

 As we round Hecate Point into Hinchinbrook Channel, the wind goes back to south-west so we motor only.
 Later we have the genoa out to help, at times we are making 6.2 knots.
 At 1610 we anchor off Haycock Island where we were two nights ago.
 There are two other yachts here, one is Thor which we first saw four months ago on Moreton Bay.

-We have showers and while having sundowners, we ring Michaelâs Mum.
-She has just got home from hospital where she has been since Sunday suffering from a bad case of the flu.
+We have showers and while having sundowners, we ring Michaelâs 82 year old Mum.
+She has just got home from hospital where she has been since Sunday suffering from a bad case of the flu, the same type Kelly probably has.
 She is much better.
 We have yellow curry chicken and rice for dinner and go to bed at 2100 as we are getting up early tomorrow.

 Thursday 30 August 2017 â Haycock Island, Hinchinbrook Channel to Orpheus Island